fbpx

 Simmer Broth While Adding Roasted Cauliflower Stem and Leaves.

-4. Blend your cauliflower stems and leaves after the soup has simmered.
+4. Blend your cauliflower stems and leaves after the cauliflower stem soup has simmered.
 Remove from the heat and allow to cool for a few minutes.
 Once the mixture is a bit cooler, use your immersion blender to make the soup as velvety or chunky as you want.
 Simply immerse the blender head fully below the surface of the soup, press the start button gently, and blend.

 equipment needed